xxSkyy/Essence/README.md

 1. Open Firefox and navigate to `about:config`.
 2. Click on "Accept the Risk and Continue" to proceed.
 3. Double-click on `toolkit.legacyUserProfileCustomizations.stylesheets` to enable it if it's not already enabled.
-4. Clone the FirefoxCSS repository to your local machine.
+4. Clone the Essence repository to your local machine.
 5. In Firefox, go to `about:profiles`.
 6. Locate your current profile (indicated as *This is the profile in use and it cannot be deleted*).
 7. Open the root directory of your profile.